Kolárovo: Kolárovo "Békevár" Fortress

 The fortress was built at the place of the castle of Queen Mary of Hungary.
 In comparison with the large fortresses in Nové Zámky and Komárom, it has always played a less important role in the town's history.
 It has been repaired and renovated several times according to the period requirements.
 After the battle of Mohács t the beginning of Ottoman Turkish occupation the fortress was quickly repaired by the local captain Gregor Martonosi Pesthényi in 1527, to protect it from the approaching army of John Zápolya, supported by Turks.
 That year an army commander of Zápolya, Gáspár Ráskay drew into Guta and conquered the town.
 Soon afterwards, the fortress fell into the hands of the Habsburg imperial army again.

-Between 1584-1594 the fortress was strengthened with the help of the Italian army engineers.
+Between 1584 and 1594 the fortress was strengthened with the help of the Italian army engineers.
 At the time when Gabriel Bethlen was conquering the fortress in Komárno, local Walloon and French soldiers escaped.
-Between 1662-1664, with the inhabitants afraid of new attacks by Turks, the fortress was modernized again.
+Between 1662 and 1664, with the inhabitants afraid of new attacks by Turks, the fortress was modernized again.
 Inside there were stone accommodation houses and stone stores for gunpowder and guns.
 At that time there were 130 mercenaries behind the walls under the command of Mathias Frühwirtha.
 In the spring of 1707 at the time of the Rákóczi's War for Independence, Count Guido Starhemberg performed the fortification worth 6090 forints with the help of the army engineer Fischer.

 The Kuruc general János Bottyán stayed near the town on four occasions.
 On 12 July 1708 he conquered the fortress with the help of heavy artillery and captured local mercenaries.
 After the fighting the fortress was destroyed and Kuruc soldiers retreated with the words "Let it be the residence of frogs from now!"
 Although the fortress was repaired later, its derogatory name Békavár (Frog Castle) was preserved.
 A Danish garrison was located there by General Heister.
 In the 1840s, the fortress had no importance, only the army of the general Görgeyho had a rest there after a lost battle.